gitarshmah/TumorTrace/README.md

 ## Features

-💾 Image Classification: Classifies tumor images into categories like benign or malignant.
+💾 **Image Classification**: Classifies tumor images into categories like benign or malignant.

-🧐 Deep Learning Model: Uses Convolutional Neural Networks (CNN) for efficient feature extraction and classification.
+🧐 **Deep Learning Model**: Uses Convolutional Neural Networks (CNN) for efficient feature extraction and classification.

-🔄 Data Preprocessing: Includes data augmentation, normalization, and splitting into training and testing sets.
+🔄 **Data Preprocessing**: Includes data augmentation, normalization, and splitting into training and testing sets.

 ## Technologies Used

-🐉 Python: The primary programming language for implementation.
+🐉 **Python**: The primary programming language for implementation.

-💪 PyTorch: Deep learning framework used for model development.
+💪 **PyTorch**: Deep learning framework used for model development.

-🔠 OpenCV: Image processing library used for preprocessing images.
+🔠 **OpenCV**: Image processing library used for preprocessing images.

-🌄 Scikit-learn: For additional machine learning tools and metrics.
+🌄 **Scikit-learn**: For additional machine learning tools and metrics.

-🎨 Matplotlib: For visualizing training progress and results.
+🎨 **Matplotlib**: For visualizing training progress and results.

 ## Getting Started